rojarsmith/bitdove-hawkbit/docs/content/concepts/rollout-management.md

 - Reporting capabilities for a complete understanding of the rollout progress at each point in time.

-Eclipse hawkBit sees these capabilities under the term Rollout Management.
+Bitdove sees these capabilities under the term Rollout Management.

 The following capabilities are currently supported by the _Rollout Management_: